AndreiSerov/notes/README.md

-1. Class Note
+# Plan

+Start (Home) page - list with all notes
-    1. Long id
+   1. id
-    2. String header
+   2. header
-    3.
+   3. first 100 symbols of note
+   4. create date

+Enter to full note by click